public abstract class AbstractSequentialList<E> extends AbstractList<E>

 This implementation first gets a list iterator pointing to the

-indexed element (with listIterator(index)
+indexed element (with listIterator(index)).
+Then, it gets

-the element using ListIterator.next
+the element using ListIterator.next and returns it.

-- if the index is out of range
+get in interface List<E>get in class AbstractList<E>index - index of the element to returnIndexOutOfBoundsException - if the index is out of range

-(index < 0 || index >= size()
+(index < 0 || index >= size())public E set(int index, E element)

 This implementation first gets a list iterator pointing to the

-indexed element (with listIterator(index)
+indexed element (with listIterator(index)).
+Then, it gets

-the current element using ListIterator.next
+the current element using ListIterator.next and replaces it

-with ListIterator.set
+with ListIterator.set.

 Note that this implementation will throw an